StefanoMammola/Ottaviani_et_al/README.md

 Data and R code to generate the analyses in:

 Gianluigi Ottaviani, Alejandro Martínez, Matteo Petit Bon, Stefano Mammola.
-On the quest of novelty in ecological research.
-Submitted
+On the quest for novelty in ecology.
+Submitted (preprint version: https://doi.org/10.1101/2023.02.27.530333)

 # Data is derived from the Web of Science, as detailed in: